- Medical Abbreviations & Terms

 - N/V: Nausea or vomiting.

 - Na: Sodium.
-An essential electrolyte frequently monitored regularly in intensive care.
+An essential electrolyte is frequently monitored regularly in intensive care.

 - NCP: Nursing care plan